-In the north of Limburg, on the border with Dutch Limburg, between Maaseik and the Dutch city of Weert, lies a beautifully varied nature reserve.
-A region that is not so well known and not so quick to appear on the wish list of favourite holiday destinations in your own country.
+In the north of Limburg, on the border with Dutch Limburg, between Maaseik and the Dutch town of Weert lies a beautifully varied nature reserve.
+A region that is not so well known and also not so quickly on the wish list of favorite vacation destinations at home.
 And that is a shame and unjustified.
-Because this area, the Border Park Kempen~Broek, deserves to be known and appreciated much more widely.
-In Kempen~Broek people, nature, culture and heritage go hand in hand.
+Because this area, the GrensPark Kempen~Broek, deserves to be much more widely known.
+In Kempen~Broek, people, nature, culture & heritage go hand in hand.

 Key on the gate

-"Use the ErfgoedApp as a key on the gate of the mill": with this slogan the MolenNetwerk invites you to cycle the Watermolenroute.
-This 45-kilometre bike ride takes you along the Bosbeek and Itterbeek in the surroundings of Maaseik and Bree.
-Make sure you plan a whole day for it, because there is plenty to discover along the way.
-You will cycle through lovely villages such as Tongerlo, Opitter, Opoeteren, Neeroeteren or Wurfeld and get to know the beautiful nature of this region.
-Almost the entire route takes you over quiet country roads with here and there a steep climb.
-Along the way, the ErfgoedApp tells you about the landscape and about old farms or striking little roadside chapels that invite you to take a break.
+"Use the ErfgoedApp as a key on the gate of the mill": with that slogan, the MolenNetwerk invites you to cycle the Watermolenroute.
+This more than 45 kilometer long bicycle tour takes you along the Bosbeek and the Itterbeek in the vicinity of Maaseik and Bree.
+Take a whole day for it, because there is a lot to discover along the way.
+You cycle through lovely villages such as Tongerlo, Opitter, Opoeteren, Neeroeteren or Wurfeld and get to know the beautiful nature of this region.
+Almost the entire route takes you along quiet country roads with a steep climb here and there.
+Along the way, the ErfgoedApp tells you about the landscape and about old farms or striking roadside chapels that invite you to take a break.

 The Klaaskensmolen, a special mill